MRandl/SatSolver/README.md

 ### Introduction
 This is a SAT solver written in Scala 3.
+It uses only immutable collections and constant references, respecting the functional programming principles.

 ### Requirements
 This project requires [Dotty](https://github.com/lampepfl/dotty), the experimental Scala 3 compiler.